quanterall/HaskellMaterials/basics/02-composite-datatypes.md

 ```

 Lists are useful any time you need to have zero or more of something.
 It's important to note that
-while Haskell lists are technically pointers to pointers to pointers, etc. a lot of this
+Haskell lists are pointers to pointers to pointers, which can be quite inefficient in many
-inefficiency can be mitigated by the fact that Haskell doesn't ask for the next value in a list
-unless it needs it.
-This has to do with lazyness/non-strictness, which will be covered later in this
-document.
+situations.

 We've seen many functions so far that have been operating on lists, but we have yet to work with
 them with pattern matching.
 If we want to examine a list in similar ways to our other data we can do